 Another recent change came in April of 2013, when the league changed its name to its current title and joined forces under the same conference umbrella with the women’s side of the former NCHA.
-That coincided with expansion once again, this time adding both St. Norbert College and The College of St. Scholastica to bring the membership of the men’s side up to 10 schools.
+That coincided with expansion once again, this time adding both St. Norbert College and The College of St. Scholastica to bring the membership of the Men's Conference to then-ten members.

 That change was monumental, as the first 15 seasons of league play came under the title of the “Midwest Collegiate Hockey Association”.
 The new era of the league was embarked on with the new name and logo, moving forward as one of the top conferences in the country.